Randfontein: Transport

-Road

-The R28 is a regional route connecting Krugersdorp with Vereeniging that passes through Randfontein (called Main Reef Road through central Randfontein) while the R41 connects Randfontein with Johannesburg.
+The R28 is a regional route connecting Krugersdorp with Vereeniging that passes through Randfontein (called Main Reef Road through central Randfontein) while the R41 connects Randfontein with Roodepoort and Johannesburg.
 The R559 connects Randfontein with Carletonville and Lenasia.

-Air

 Randfontein is served by two international airports, namely the OR Tambo International Airport in Kempton Park 80 km to the east and Lanseria International Airport 41 km north-east.

-Rail

 The main national Johannesburg/Cape Town railway line cuts through Randfontein although the daily train does not stop at the Randfontein station.
 This line also doubles as the metro rail line which serves the Witwatersrand between Randfontein in the west and Springs in the east, a road distance of about 87 km.

 Health Systems

 Two primary hospitals serve the Randfontein area, Robinson Hospital and Sir Albert Medical Centre.
 Robinson Hospital (Hospital Street) is a private hospital and part of the Lifecare Health group.
 The hospital boasts 109 beds and 4 theatres with a 24-hour accident and emergency unit.
 Sir Albert Medical Centre (Ward Street Extension) is also a private hospital and was initially focused on mine-related illnesses and diseases but has subsequently become a general private hospital.
-In July 2013 it was renovated and renamed the Lenmed Health Randfontein Private Hospital.
+In July 2013, it was renovated and renamed the Lenmed Health Randfontein Private Hospital.
 Most road signs call it just Randfontein Private Hospital.